 The column included the rumor in italics followed by the word FACT.
 It then refuted the rumor in boldface, often explaining the psychological reason for the rumor’s popularity.
 The columns were posted on factory bulletin boards, included in department store pay envelopes and sent with clean wash to laundry customers.

 Mistreatment of American soldiers was a common theme.
 So were waste of rationed items, government corruption, the imminence of defeat or victory and the value of war bonds.
-Rumors exacerbated fears about military weakness, worsened racial tensions and undermined cooperation on the home front for programs like food rationing.
+Rumors exacerbated fears about military weakness.
+They also worsened racial tensions and undermined cooperation for programs like food rationing.

-They weren’t always the result of Nazi propaganda.
-People distrusted the U.S. government, partly because they opposed the war, partly because the Roosevelt administration kept from the public the extent of the losses at Pearl Harbor.
-Rumors flew that the West Coast was defenseless because the entire Pacific fleet and most military aircraft were destroyed.
-The rumors were so widespread that President Roosevelt finally described the actual damage in a fireside chat – 10 weeks after the attack.
+Rumors didn’t always result from German propaganda.
+People distrusted the U.S. government, partly because they opposed the war.
+But they also had reason to question what the government told them.
+The Roosevelt administration, for example, kept from the public the extent of the losses at Pearl Harbor.
+Rumors flew that the West Coast had no defenses because the Japanese had destroyed the entire Pacific fleet and most military aircraft.
+The rumors spread so widely that President Roosevelt finally described the actual damage in a fireside chat – 10 weeks after the attack.

 Sometimes rumors started casually.
 A man who commented that Boston’s chimneys could hide anti-aircraft led to the rumor that the roofs were bristling with guns.

 Resentment of the women who stepped in to take a man’s job inspired lurid tales that plagued the WAACs – the Women’s Auxiliary Army Corps.
-Rumors flew that WAACs at training centers were lined up naked for male doctors to inspect, contraceptives were handed out to them or 90 percent of WAACs were prostitutes.
-They were found to have originated with American GIs.
+A rumor flew that male doctors lined up naked WAACs for inspection at training centers.
+According to another, the training centers handed out contraceptives to the WAACs.
+Some spread the rumor that 90 percent of WAACs were prostitutes.

 The Boston Herald Rumor Clinic had three parts: First, the Boston Herald itself.
-Second, the Division of Propaganda Research, set up within the Massachusetts Committee on Public Safety, which supervised the third part: a listening network of 300 ‘morale wardens’ -- bartenders, waitresses, union representatives and insurance salesmen.
+Second, the Division of Propaganda Research, set up within the Massachusetts Committee on Public Safety.
+The Division of Propaganda Research supervised the third part: a listening network of 300 ‘morale wardens’ — bartenders, waitresses, union representatives and insurance salesmen.

 Among the morale wardens was Frances Sweeney, who believed the enemy was exploiting traditional Irish hatred of the British.
 Life magazine described how the ’fighting Irish girl’ tracked down a rumor: